VotingPlace.net home

 Log in to votingplace.net/yourorg/admin as a vote-administrator user for your organization.

-Create an election or referendum by specifying the following info:
+Create an election or policy vote by specifying the following info:

-• A title for the election / referendum.
+• A title for the election / policy vote.

 • The voting time period (or several staggered voting periods, for large, multi-geographic-region elections/referenda).

-• The names of electoral districts, if the election or referendum has multiple districts.
+• The names of electoral districts, if the election or policy vote has multiple districts.

 • The questions and answer choices to appear on the ballot.
-Questions and answer choices can be global for the election/referendum as a whole, or can vary from region to region and from electoral district to electoral district.
+Questions and answer choices can be global for the election/policy vote as a whole, or can vary from region to region and from electoral district to electoral district.

 • The tallying method for computing the results for each ballot question.
-A range of tallying methods are available, including first past the post and proportional representation systems.
+A range of tallying methods are available, including first-past-the-post, run-off, and preferential ballot systems.

 • Whether you want voters to be notified of their voting opportunity by email.